milanaryal/milanaryal.github.io/about/index.md

 redirect_from: "/p/about.html"
 ---

-My name is Milan Aryal, a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.
+My name is Milan Aryal and I'm a student living in Kathmandu, Nepal who loves designing the web and listening music a lot.

 The name Milan (pronounced MEE-lahn), means dear, loving and gracious in Slavic; in Ancient Roman, eager and laborious; and in Sanskrit, unification. :blush: